Augustinetharakan12/My-Interview-Preps/competitive-programming/linklist/README.md

 1. Given a linked list of N nodes.
 The task is to reverse this list.
 1. Given a linked list of N nodes.
 The task is to check if the the linked list has a loop.
 Linked list can contain self loop.
+1. Given a Linked List and a number n, write a function that returns the value at the n’th node from end of the Linked List.